Indias Manohar Steps Down As ICC Chairman - UrduPoint

 India's Manohar Steps Down As ICC Chairman

-India's Shashank Manohar stepped down as chairman of the International Cricket Council on Wednesday after four years in office

-New Delhi, (APP - UrduPoint / Pakistan Point News - 1st Jul, 2020 ) :India's Shashank Manohar stepped down as chairman of the International Cricket Council on Wednesday after four years in office.
+New Delhi, July 1 (APP - UrduPoint / Pakistan Point News - 1st Jul, 2020 ) :India's Shashank Manohar Wednesday stepped down as chairman of the International Cricket Council after four years in office.

 The 62-year-old successfully spearheaded efforts to restructure the ICC while in office, curbing the dominance of Australia, India and England -- cricket's three wealthiest nations.

-He became the ICC's first independent chairman in 2016 and was elected unopposed for a second term two years later but said recently he was ready to step down.
+He became the ICC's first independent chairman in 2016 and was elected unopposed for a second term two years later but last year said he was ready to step down.

 "On behalf of the ICC Board and staff and the whole cricket family, I would like to thank Shashank for his leadership and everything he has done for the sport," the council's chief executive Manu Sawhney said.